EpiGardenia/CS193P_2020Spring/Projects/Assignments/Assignment6_MemorizeThemes/README.md

 7. Provide some UI to add a new theme to the List in your chooser.

 8. The chooser must support an Edit Mode where you can delete themes and where you can access some UI (i.e. a button or image in each row) which will bring up a Theme Editor UI for that theme modally (i.e. via sheet or popover).

-### Solution
-Due to it is only allowed one sheet/popover over one view, this popover need to be outside of foreach and also passing "selectedTheme" instead of "$showingThemeEditor", so it passes theme info correctly.

 9. The Theme Editor must use a Form.